tum-pbs/pbdl-book/physgrad.md

 $$ (loss-deriv)

-We've shown that using $\partial L/\partial x$ works, but in the field of classical optimization, other algorithms are more widely used than GD (so-called quasi-Newton methods), and they use different updates.
+We've shown that using $\partial L/\partial x$ works, but in the field of classical optimization, other algorithms are more widely used than GD: popular are so-called quasi-Newton methods, and they use different updates.
 Hence in the following we'll revisit GD, and discuss the pros and cons of the different methods on a theoretical level.
 Among others, it's interesting to discuss why classical optimization algorithms aren't widely used for NN training despite having some obvious advantages.

-Note that we exclusively consider multivariate functions, and hence all symbols represent vector-valued expressions unless specified otherwise.
+Note that we exclusively consider multivariate functions, and hence all symbols represent vector-valued expressions unless noted otherwise.

 %techniques such as Newton's method or BFGS variants are commonly used to optimize numerical processes since they can offer better convergence speed and stability.
 These methods likewise employ gradient information, but substantially differ from GD in the way they compute the update step, typically via higher order derivatives.